AliBailoun/ReadMe-Generator/README.md

 Please see  to get detailed information for this license

 ## Questions
-You can find me [HERE](https://github.com/undefined) on Github You can email me at undefined if you have any additional questions.
+You can find me [HERE](https://github.com/AliBailoun) on Github You can email me at alibailoun1982@gmail.com if you have any additional questions.